 Description of the Christian Colleges with International Relations Programs

 Anderson University is an institution in Indiana that offers a major in international relations.
 Students in this major must complete an internship, an international/intercultural experience and take coursework in foreign language, macroeconomics and globalization.
 In 2016, the NCES reported that the university had a little over 1,880 undergraduate students.
-This university is also committed to a Christian spiritual transformation initiative aimed at helping students grow in their faith through a variety of activities, including chapel services, small groups, mission trips, social/service clubs and mentorship opportunities with faculty and staff.
+This university helps students grow in their faith through a variety of activities, including chapel services, small groups, mission trips, social/service clubs and mentorship opportunities with faculty and staff.

 Azusa Pacific University